Being a Church of England Primary School

 This mission statement is the culmination of consultation with teaching and support staff, governors and parents.
 It is owned by everyone and is intended to underpin all policies and practices of the school and our Pre-School.

 As a Church of England Primary we are part of the Diocese of Leicester who guide, challenge and support us in our Religious Education curriculum and programme of Collective Worship.

 Every Collective Worship is routed in Christian values.
 We develop each value every half-term.
 After each year group, our whole school curriculum planning is based on Christian values; this document can be found here.

 We also undertake an additional Inspection (SIAMS) as a Church of England faith school.
 Click here to link to our latest SIAMS Report.
-2012 Wigston All Saints CE Primary School SIAMS Report
+All Saints Wigston Outstanding Inspection Report (SIAMs.
+S.48 Ofsted)

 Development of our Christian ethos is also a strand of our Whole School Improvement plan which can be found here